instrumentofdarkness/React_useEffect/README.md

 ![](./screenshots/countryList.png)

-When the user click the Visit map here it should go to a google map page, like in the screenshot below
+When the user clicks the Visit map here it should go to a google map page, like in the screenshot below

 ![](./screenshots/googleMaps.png)